-TBAE has a staff of 19 full-time equivalent positions and operates with an annual budget of \$3.2M.
+TBAE has a staff of 19 full-time equivalent positions and operates with an annual budget of \$3.3M.
 TBAE Staff is divided into three broad functional units: Registration, Enforcement, and Administration.
 Each division is responsible for executing particular operational aspects of the Board's statutory charge and mission.
 While separation of the units allows staff to fully engage in their respective areas of expertise, close collaboration and cross-training allows the agency as a whole to remain flexible for most any event.

-B. Current Year Activities
+B. Current Activities

-Through the second quarter of fiscal year 2020, TBAE is operating under a balanced budget.
-As a result, for the sixteenth year in a row, TBAE did not raise registration fees.
-With such fiscal responsibility, TBAE has a healthy fund balance at 98% of its annual budget.
-However, it is expected that the fund balance will need to be spent down to the amount set by policy within the coming years due to increased expenses resulting from the state-required move to privately leased office space and the expected decrease in revenue due to COVID-19 economic impacts.
+Through the third quarter of fiscal year 2022, TBAE is operating under a balanced budget.
+As a result, for the eighteenth year in a row, TBAE did not raise registration fees.
+With such fiscal responsibility, TBAE has a healthy fund balance at 92% of its annual budget.
+However, it is expected that the fund balance will need to be spent down to the amount set by policy within the coming years due to increased expenses resulting from the state-required move to privately leased office space.

-Looking at registration trends on April 30, 2020, TBAE has seen a 2.8% annual increase for active architect registrants, a 0.2% annual increase for active registered interior designers and a 2.3% increase for active landscape architect registrants.
-The increase in active registrants has slowed since FY18 and with the impact of COVID-19 is likely to continue to slow and could possibly result in a decrease of active registrants.
+Looking at registration trends on May 31, 2022, TBAE has seen a 2.8% annual increase for active architect registrants, a 0.2% annual decrease for active registered interior designers, and a 0.2% increase for active landscape architect registrants.
+The increase in active registrants has slowed since FY18 and is likely to continue to level off in future years.

-In the enforcement unit, TBAE is on track to open approximately 232 complaints in FY20.
-This number is much less than FY18 due to a decrease in cases received from the Texas Department of Licensing and Regulation related to Architectural Barriers.
-Through April 30, 2020, the enforcement unit has closed 185 cases, with 26 resulting in disciplinary action by TBAE.
+In the enforcement unit, TBAE is on track to open approximately 314 complaints in FY22.
+Through May 31, 2022, the enforcement unit has closed 96 cases, with 16 resulting in disciplinary action by TBAE.
 This pace should keep us on track to avoid a backlog in cases.